ZempTime/oldchriszempel.com/_posts/2015-11-22-the-five-core-activities-of-a-software-dev.md

 <div style="width: 917px" class="wp-caption alignnone">![think I](http://i.imgur.com/ZQn8jsB.jpg)

-Didn&#8217;t know Apple was into male modeling
+Didn't know Apple was into male modeling
 </div>

 But I really do think there’s a formula, a way to diversify your time portfolio, which brings about the greatest opportunity for success.